anthonywyso/network/workspace.md

 - Over values players who were on a team for few games but played in all of them
 - Does not account for actual timeline of games

-CREATE VIEW IF NOT EXISTS players_seasonlog_tenures AS WITH season_total AS
+CREATE VIEW IF NOT EXISTS players_seasonlog_gametotals AS SELECT player_id, season, sum(g) AS total
-(
-SELECT player_id, season, sum(g) AS total
 FROM players_seasonlog_totals
 WHERE team_id <> 'TOT'
 GROUP BY season, player_id

-)
-SELECT p.player_id, p.team_id, p.season, 1.0* g / total AS team_tenure_pct
+CREATE VIEW IF NOT EXISTS players_seasonlog_tenures AS SELECT p.player_id, p.team_id, p.season, 1.0* g / total AS team_tenure_pct
 FROM players_seasonlog_totals AS p
-JOIN season_total AS s
+JOIN players_seasonlog_gametotals AS s
 ON p.player_id = s.player_id AND p.season = s.season AND p.team_id <> 'TOT'
 ORDER BY p.season DESC